Kubernetes Monitoring: Gain Full-Stack Visibility

 Best Practices for Logs in Kubernetes

 Application log aggregation for containerized workloads is an essential best practice that can improve software development.
-Because of the ephemeral nature of containerized workloads, the number of log entries being generated in a cluster can be quite large.
+Due to the ephemeral nature of containerized workloads, a cluster can generate a large number of log entries.

-Logging agents like Fluentd and FluentBit — cross-platform, open-source data collection software projects originally developed at Treasure Data — are typically used as DaemonSets to collect the logs for all pods running on a node, using a privileged volume mount of the log files stored by the container runtime.
-These are cluster-level tools used to aggregate logs into a data lake such as Elasticsearch or send them into a stream processor solution like Kafka — and you might want to use functional role-based monitoring to track these additional pieces of log aggregation infrastructure running outside of your Kubernetes cluster.
+Logging agents like Fluentd and FluentBit (cross-platform, open-source data collection software projects developed initially at Treasure Data) are typically used as DaemonSets to collect the logs for all pods running on a node, using a privileged volume mount of the log files stored by the container runtime.
+These are cluster-level tools used to aggregate logs into a data lake, such as Elasticsearch, or send them into a stream processor solution like Kafka.
+You might want to use functional role-based monitoring to track these additional pieces of log aggregation infrastructure running outside of your Kubernetes cluster.

 Use a Kubernetes Monitoring Solution

 Visibility is essential for enterprises to identify container issues that impede application performance.
-You can monitor containerized applications running inside Kubernetes pods more efficiently and scale up or down depending on the need.
-This is why it is critical to have a comprehensive Kubernetes monitoring solution that will give you end-to-end visibility into each and every component of your applications.
-From pods, nodes, containers, infrastructure, Kubernetes platform, to each microservice and end-user device.
+You can monitor containerized applications running inside Kubernetes pods more efficiently and scale up or down as needed.
+This is why a comprehensive Kubernetes monitoring solution is critical, providing end-to-end visibility into every component of your applications.
+From pods, nodes, containers, infrastructure, the Kubernetes platform, to each microservice and end-user device.

 Monitor Kubernetes with APM

-Implementing an application performance monitoring solution (APM) gives enterprises visibility into their applications and allows them to asses overall performance.
+Implementing an application performance monitoring solution (APM) provides enterprises with visibility into their applications, enabling them to assess overall performance.
 It organizes and offers insights into Kubernetes clusters, Docker containers, and containerized applications.
 You can examine the infrastructure’s fundamental metrics, learn about potential impediments, and make adjustments.

-Get instant visibility into, memory, CPU and network utilization, and resource usage statistics when deploying APM-monitored container applications.
-APM metrics quickly identify common issues such as bandwidth- monopolizing applications or recognize far-reaching container-level network errors.
+Get instant visibility into memory, CPU, and network utilization, and resource usage statistics when deploying APM-monitored container applications.
+APM metrics quickly identify common issues such as bandwidth-monopolizing applications or recognizing far-reaching container-level network errors.

-With these tips and monitoring strategies, operators can take huge leaps forward to gain greater visibility into their container-based infrastructure.
+With these tips and monitoring strategies, operators can make significant strides in gaining greater visibility into their container-based infrastructure.
 And embrace multi-cloud operation with confidence.
 Want help getting started?
 Contact one of our experts today.

 Article written in collaboration with Jef Spaleta, Principal Developer Advocate at Sensu.